 - Sports are in essence non-lethal warfare.
 The competition can be real, (Cold War Olympics?) but the body count is significantly reduced.

-- Except violence can still erupt over the sports.
+- Violence can still erupt over the sports.
 Just look at Soccer Hooligans for example.

 - Many cultures used to practice non-lethal warfare such as in the Native American custom of 'Counting Coup' (where a combantant would essentially touch a rival with a stick and that counted as a winning blow in a battle).
 This did not prove to be an effective form of warfare against European colonists.